Alberto Grassi: Atalanta

 Born in Brescia, Grassi began his career in Atalanta's youth setup.
 On 29 May 2012, he signed his first professional deal, after being promoted to the club's Primavera squad.

 Grassi was definitely assigned to the main squad in August 2014, after impressing manager Stefano Colantuono in the pre-season.
 He played his first match as a professional on 22 November, replacing fellow youth graduate Daniele Baselli in the 69th minute of a 2–1 Serie A home loss against Roma.

 On 2 October 2015, Grassi renewed his contract until 2020.

 Napoli

 On 27 January 2016, Grassi joined Napoli for a fee of €10 million.

 Atalanta

 On 30 August 2016, Grassi was loaned back to Atalanta.

 Parma

-After initially joining Parma on loan for the 2018–19 season, he returned to the club on a new loan for 2019–20 season with an obligation to buy at the end of the season.
+After initially joining Parma on loan for the 2018–19 season, he returned to the club on a new loan for the 2019–20 season with an obligation to buy at the end of the season.